Aravind-11/Cuda-programming-exercises/README.md

 Explore the code, then put your knowledge to the test!
 Each example serves as a basis for exercises designed to reinforce the concepts.

-### Foundational Concepts

-*   **thrust_zip.cu**: Learn the basics of combining multiple data streams using Thrust's zip iterators. (_Exercise: Modify the zip operation to handle different data types._)
-*   **thrust_combined.cu**: See how transform iterators work with zip iterators for efficient multi-vector operations. (_Exercise: Implement a new transformation function and apply it._)

 ### Advanced Performance Tuning

 *   **optimized_max_displacement.cu**: Study an optimized approach using iterators to compute maximum displacement between particle sets. (_Exercise: Analyze the memory access patterns._)